inrupt/etl-tutorial/README.md

 - Drive ETL process based on direct user input via the WebApp, to do things
   like:
-  - Enter credentials for pre-defined data sources.
+  - Manually enter credentials for pre-defined data sources.
   - Detect discrepancies in preferences between data sources (e.g., user has set imperial as their Pod-wide choice, but the preference set within a specific data source is metric).
 Alert the user to this, and allow them to